What Are The Different Types Of ADU Designs?

 ADU above garage with kitchen

+Rather than converting your garage into an ADU, building a studio or bedroom suite above your garage can also be a smart idea to maximize your existing space.
 This is also a better alternative for homeowners who don’t want to give up their garage entirely.
-If you’re going to convert your garage into an ADU, finding another place to park your cars may be a hassle.
+If you’re going to convert your garage into a living space, finding another place to park your cars may be a hassle.

 In this case, you might have to reinforce the overall structure of your garage.
 You have to ensure that its foundation, walls, framing, and roof are well-built and strong enough to hold another floor above.
 Hiring a contractor to do this job is highly recommended.

+After that, it might be already safe enough to build above your garage.
+A prefab unit above the garage is a great option and cost efficient.
 Renters usually find an above the garage studio very cozy and private.
 It’s also quite beneficial for the homeowner because he can add another living space to his property without completely sacrificing his garage

 Cost To Build ADU